Language: EN

 Random Number GeneratorNoYes

-Flash encryptionNoYes
+Flash EncryptionNoYes

-Secure bootNoYes
+Secure BootNoYes

-In terms of I/O, the ESP32 far surpasses the ESP8266, with 36 GPIO (compared to 17), 10 pins with Touch detection, 1+16 PWM (compared to 0+8), 18 ADC of 12 bits with preamplification (compared to 1 of 10 bits), and includes 2 DAC of 8 bits.
+In terms of I/O, the ESP32 greatly surpasses the ESP8266, with 36 GPIO (compared to 17), 10 pins with Touch detection, 1+16 PWM (compared to 0+8), 18 12-bit ADCs with preamplification (compared to 1 10-bit), and includes 2 8-bit DACs.

-In communication buses, the ESP32 again prevails, with 4 UART (compared to 2, one with only TX), 2 I2C (compared to 1), 4 SPI (compared to 2), 2 I2S (compared to 1), and it incorporates CAN BUS 2.0.
+In communication buses, the ESP32 again prevails, with 4 UARTs (compared to 2, one with only TX), 2 I2Cs (compared to 1), 4 SPIs (compared to 2), 2 I2Ss (compared to 1), and incorporates CAN BUS 2.0.

-As we had anticipated, it is clear that the ESP32 is a real powerhouse.
+As we anticipated, it is clear that the ESP32 is a real powerhouse.
 However, the ESP8266 remains a very interesting SoC and has a lower price.
 But the ESP32 has set the bar very high.